compuphase/Black-Magic-Probe-Book/README.md

 * winusb.h
 * winusbio.h

 The repository for this project contains the file `winusb.def`.
 You can use this file to create an import library for MingW using `dlltool`.
-The command line options to use are documented on top of the file `winusbdef`.
+The command line options to use are documented on top of the file `winusb.def`.
 The location of the header and library files for WinUSB can be set in `makefile.cfg`, see the `Makefile.mingw` for details.
 ### Windows with Visual C/C++
 The makefile for Visual C/C++ uses Microsoft's `nmake`, which is a bare-bones `make` clone.
 Generating the dependencies does not work yet at this moment.